Skip to main content

 Required Permissions

-The service account needs:
+The service account or API key needs:

 PermissionWhy It's Needed